ifm/developerportal/v1.21.6/_sources/ODS/getting_started.md.txt

 ## Prerequisites

-- An OVP801 or OVP811 device (this comes with the required ODS app pre-installed),
+- An OVP801 or OVP811 or OVP813 device (this comes with the required ODS app pre-installed),
 - One or more cameras, O3R222 or O3R225,
 - An Ethernet cable, FAKRA cable and power supply as specified in [the wiring instructions](../GettingStarted/Unboxing/hw_unboxing.md),
-- The ifm Vision Assistant, which is the standard GUI from ifm used to interface with all 3D cameras (download the latest version on [ifm.com](https://www.ifm.com)),
+- The ifm Vision Assistant, which is the standard GUI from ifm used to interface with all 3D cameras (download the latest version on [ifm.com](https://www.ifm.com)).

 ## Step 0: Setup